apache/iceberg-docs/landing-page/content/common/hive-quickstart.md

 #### Learn More

 To learn more about setting up a database other than Derby, see [Apache Hive Quick Start](https://hive.apache.org/developement/quickstart/).
 You can also [set up a standalone metastore, HS2 and Postgres](https://github.com/apache/hive/blob/master/packaging/src/docker/docker-compose.yml).
-Now that you're up an running with Iceberg and Hive, check out the [Iceberg-Hive docs](../docs/latest/hive/) to learn more!
+Now that you're up and running with Iceberg and Hive, check out the [Iceberg-Hive docs](../docs/latest/hive/) to learn more!